ioanniswd/pot/README.md

 ```sh
 $ pot --users=john,jane --user=doe
 ```
-And both the accumulative and the specif output will be shown
+And both the accumulative and the specific output will be shown

 In the above example, the accumulative data is shown for user `doe`, as well as some details about each of the PRs they are involved in.
 This can be used by